carpentries-incubator/reproducible-publications-quarto/episodes/08-rendering-code-yaml.md

 - Learn how to insert and render run-able chunks of code to integrate into your report.
 - Apply labels and caption to code chunks.
 - Learn the syntax and how to add in-line code.
+- Learn how to load libraries and data for use throughout the whole `.qmd` document.

 ::::::::::::::::::::::::::::::::::::::::::::::::::